 Increasingly, scientists in fields as diverse as neuroscience, evolutionary biology, anthropology, psychology, and network theory are discovering that “human beings are hardwired to sense and respond to the emotions of others.”
 Businesses have long marketed their products and services with the belief that consumers make logically based decisions.
 But the reality is as studies shows, people make collaborative and emotionally–driven decisions.

-The benefits of speaking with friends, colleagues or clients face-to-face, is our power to influence and build stronger, more long lasting relationship.
+The benefits of speaking with seniors, colleagues or clients face-to-face, is our power to influence and build stronger, more long lasting relationship.
 If you are able to read a person’s facial expression, body language and decipher meaning through the nuance of their inflection and tone, you are far closer to developing that all important intimacy, trust and rapport necessary for any successful business relationship.
 As Dr. Kate Roberts, a Boston-based school psychologist puts it, “these are all fundamental to establishing human relationships.
-And they’re all missing with most forms of modern technology."
+And they’re all missing with most forms of modern technology.”

 Live meetings deliver the rich and powerful experiences that virtual meetings can’t.
 They deliver motivation along with messaging, and inspiration with information.
 So whether you are discussing a work situation, putting yourself across at an interview, pitching a new idea, presenting an update or inspiring your employees to take action, possessing the essential skills on how to communicate with confidence is vital.